annaesvensson/yellow-help/1-en/contributing-guidelines.md

 * Think about what you want to do and what would make life easier.
 * Ask yourself, do I need this, do I want this, can I make this better?
-* First make it work, then make it better.
+* First make it work and then make it better.
 * You can do it, it's easier than you think.

 If you want to work with us, [see tips for working together](https://github.com/datenstrom/community/discussions/760) and [unanswered discussions](https://github.com/datenstrom/community/discussions?discussions_q=is%3Aunanswered+sort%3Adate_created).